vuestorefront/vue-storefront/src/modules/device/README.md

   }
   ```

+`appendToInstance` decides whether module will inject `$device` to Vue instances or not.

 In addition when we are using installer script.
 I've added multiselect so we could pick which tests we want to have.

 I've tested it with `curl -A "some user agent" http://localhost:3000 and it worked.